Today I am going to tell you about five of my favourite programs/apps that I regularly use to help me with my online craft businesses.

 Todoist

-I have recently started using this great little program and am thrilled with it.
+I have been using this great little program for about 6 years now, and am thrilled with it.
 Todoist runs on multiple platforms and allows you to create to-do lists, projects, goals and priorities.
 It is very simple to use but has numerous sophisticated extras if you wish to use them.

 You can also create what Todoist calls “processes” which are procedural checklists for things you repeat.
 I have set these up for all sorts of tasks such as the stages I need to go through when publishing a book, or the steps required for listing a new product on Etsy.
 Having a handy checklist ensures that no steps are missed and helps keep me on track.

 Todoist is free to use for the basic version (which is what I am using).
-For the very reasonable sum of $30 a year, you can upgrade to the premium version which has extra features.
+For the very reasonable sum of $48 a year (or $4 a month), you can upgrade to the premium version which has extra features.
+There is also a $72 a year business version which has more features for teams.

 Gmail